Sex Therapist

 In many cases, sex therapists obtain a sex therapy certification through a board like the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
 In addition, they must have at least a master's degree in a related field, clinical hours under supervision, and an up-to-date state license to practice counseling or therapy.

-Sex therapy methods and techniques
+Sex therapist techniques

 A licensed sex therapist uses various traditional forms of therapy to help clients address concerns, thoughts, and feelings surrounding sexuality, intimacy, relationships, sexual life, sensuality, and sexual function.
-These professionals provide resources, homework, activities, and advice to individuals, couples, and groups who may be experiencing sexual issues.

-• Dependency on sexual behaviors like watching pornography
+• Dependency on sexual behaviors like watching pornography can be managed with the intervention of a sex therapist.

 What happens during this therapy?

-What does a sex therapy session look like?
+What is a sex therapy session like?

 Sex therapy sessions with a sex therapist may begin with the client describing their intimacy concerns or sexual concerns with their therapist.
 The therapist can take notes and start to develop a treatment plan while asking questions to get an idea of the client's goals.
 For example, a personal goal for one client might be feeling more emotionally connected with their partner.
 One goal for another may be to reduce sexually compulsive behaviors or other sexual problems.
 While yet another may be to increase sexual desire.
 The treatment for each goal can differ.